inko-lang/website/source/sponsors.html.md

 layout: sponsors
 ---

-To support the development of Inko, we use [Open Collective][open-collective] and [GitHub Sponsors][github].
+You can sponsor the development of Inko using [GitHub Sponsors][github].
 Donations will be used to cover recurring costs (such as hosting costs), and will one day be used to fund the development of Inko.

-If you want to support Inko's development, please consider donating using one of the following services:

-* [Open Collective][open-collective]
-* [GitHub Sponsors][github]

-Users and organisations who donate will be displayed on this page.
-Those who donate at least €100 or $100 per month will also have their logo and a link displayed on the homepage.

-The data on this page is refreshed periodically, so it may take several days for your name to show up after donating for the first time.
+At the bottom of this page there's a list of all active sponsors of Inko, along with the total amount they have donated thus far.
+This data is updated once a week.

 ## Recurring costs